 Family life can be difficult whether someone in your family has a mental health issue or not.
 The natural ups and downs of life affect everyone in the family, and if a major development or a health diagnosis happens, it can affect the dynamic.
 We understand that the strength and health of the family unit is fundamental to everyone in it, which is why we offer therapy for the entire family and include it as part of some of our other programs.

 Our outpatient family therapy can help with everything, from managing emotions to managing severe and persistent mental illnesses.
-Located at our Richfield and Brooklyn Center sites five days a week, our outpatient therapy teams are trauma-informed to best empower everyone to live an emotionally healthy life.
+Located at our Richfield site five days a week, our outpatient therapy team is trauma-informed to best empower everyone to live an emotionally healthy life.

 What is outpatient therapy?
 Is it for me?

 Outpatient therapy is the “traditional” arrangement where you go to your therapist on a regular basis.
-It’s for a wide range of people with a wide range of needs: Our outpatient teams currently have clients from as young as two to as old as 95.
-It’s helpful for anything from feeling “stuck” in life, to handling something bad that happened suddenly, to severe and ongoing mental illness.
+It’s for a wide range of people with a wide range of needs: Our outpatient team currently sees clients from as young as two to as old as 95.
+It’s helpful for anything from feeling “stuck” in life, to handling something bad that happened suddenly to severe and ongoing mental illness.

 Outpatient therapy is for families, couples, and individuals.
-Our clinical team provides individual, family, and couples therapy at all three of our locations.
-We include family therapy as a component of our adolescent Day Treatment program as well.
+Our clinical team provides individual, family, and couples therapy as well.

 If you’re still not sure if outpatient therapy is right for you, you can contact us at (763) 746-2411 or email@example.com with any questions you have.